naveena3006/naveena3006/README.md

-- 👋 Hi, I’m @naveena3006
+- 👋 Hi, I’m @llamaoutale
-- 👀 I’m interested in coding, AI, space
+- 👀 I’m interested in tech
-- 🌱 I’m currently learning Python and C languages
+- 🌱 I’m currently working on open source projects
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...